2547techno/firehose-node/README.md

     "connection": {
-        "maxChannels": 500, // max channels per connection "queueInterval": 6000, // how long to wait before creating a new connection "joinTimeout": 10000 // how long to wait after sending a JOIN to a channel },
+        "maxChannels": 500, // max channels per connection "queueInterval": 6000, // how long to wait before creating a new connection "joinTimeout": 10000 // how long to wait for a JOIN acknowledgement from a channel },
     "print": {
         // log options (optional)